 Analese is a senior from Gray, Georgia studying Political Science with certificates in Ethics & Society (Experiential track - Rethinking Regulation) and Information Science and Studies.
 She is passionate about studying the intersection of technology and regulatory policy, law, and ethics.
 Analese has participated in Kenan’s Ethics, Leadership, and Global Citizenship FOCUS program, the 2016 Alternative Spring Break trip to Tucson, Arizona and Nogales, Mexico, and the Pursuit of Purpose program.
 On campus, Analese serves as Chief Justice of the Duke Student Government Judiciary, Co-President of the Duke Low Income and Student Engagement group, and a representative for Dukes & Duchesses.
 In her spare time, you can find Analese cooking and baking on a budget, writing yelp reviews for restaurants, watching bad romantic comedies, or reading about castles.

-Emma Cairns is a freshman from Glasgow, Scotland.
+Emma Cairns is a sophomore from Glasgow, Scotland.
 She is both a patriotic and globally minded individual interested in how culture and exposure to different cultures plays into an individual’s intersectional identity.

 Bo Carlson is a junior from Charlotte, NC, studying political science and economics.
 His interests include international governance, trade, and human rights.
 In addition to his position at the Kenan Institute for Ethics, Bo contributes to the Alexander Hamilton Society, works as an Undergraduate Teaching Assistant for Econ 101, and serves on the exec board of the Duke-UNC China Leadership Summit.
 In his free time, Bo enjoys learning about languages and listening to Broadway soundtracks.